 Spain is already counting down

 The Spanish government wants to use the summer to revive tourism and related sectors such as bars and restaurants.
 That is why President Pedro Sánchez announced the opening of borders for foreign travelers as of July 1, the date on which quarantines will also be lifted.
 All this will be done under special security conditions to control the spread of the coronavirus.
 Tourism in that country represents 12% of the GDP.

 Cancun launches strict controls

-One of the favorite destinations of Latin Americans celebrated its 50th anniversary last April, in the midst of the coronavirus quarantine.
+One of the favorite destinations of Latin Americans celebrated its 50th anniversary last April, amid the coronavirus quarantine.
 Now, after rigorous security controls, it has begun to reopen the entire tourism chain to receive visitors.
 41 hotels in Cancun, Isla Mujeres, and Puerto Morelos opened their doors with a maximum capacity of 30 %.
 Starting in July, an advertising campaign will be launched to attract local and foreign tourists.

 This paradisiacal destination is preparing its tourist industry to resume as of July 1st, abiding by all the protocols of social distancing, hygiene, and sanitation.
 According to the Ministry of Tourism, the government entities have developed multiple measures to guarantee the health of both the locals and visitors.

-The Ministry announced that most of the hotels in the country will operate normally as of July 1st, and that different government entities have worked together with private enterprise to develop strict safety and hygiene measures that guarantee the health of the population and tourists.
+The Ministry announced that most of the hotels in the country will operate normally as of July 1st and that different government entities have worked together with private enterprises to develop strict safety and hygiene measures that guarantee the health of the population and tourists.

 Secure Travel Seal